lxy0068/Walking-fall-recognition-classifier-based-on-SVM/README.md

 ## Project Overview

 This project aims to classify images using a Support Vector Machine (SVM) classifier.
 The project includes scripts for feature extraction from images and predicting their classes based on these features.
-It uses techniques such as SURF (Speeded-Up Robust Features), HOG (Histogram of Oriented Gradients), and GLCM (Gray Level Co-occurrence Matrix) to generate a feature set for image classification.
+It uses techniques such as SURF (Speeded-Up Robust Features), HOG (Histogram of Oriented Gradients), and GLCM (Gray Level Co-occurrence Matrix) to generate a feature set for image classification.(2023)(Business)

 ## Files in the Project